 The Nevada State Contractors Board will require you to submit 4 notarized references verifying your construction experience.

-These references must be from people who have first hand knowledge of your experience and who have witnessed you work.
+These references must be from people who have first-hand knowledge of your experience and who have witnessed your work.

 You may use any of the following people to sign off on your experience: